 Here is how I made these cupcake wedding cake:

 There is nothing fancy about these cupcakes.
 They are fairly fast and easy to make.
 There was also not much of upfront preparation except for the flowers.
 Even that could be finished fairly quickly.

-The pink flowers were hand piped using royal icing.
+- The pink flowers were hand piped using royal icing.
 Royal icing consistency must be stiff in order for the flowers to hold shape.
-I tinted the royal icing in 2 shades of pink, one light and one dark.
-The lighter one was for the petals and the darker shade was used to pipe flower centres.
+I tinted the royal icing in 2 shades of pink, one light, and one dark.
+The lighter one was for the petals and the darker shade was used to pipe flower centers.
 These flowers were made a few days in advance.
 Although the order was for 150 cupcakes and I only required 150 of these flowers, I went ahead and made 180 of these.
-I always make extras to given allowance for breakages.
+I always make extras to give allowance for breakages.